ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

 Import the
 - `ballerina/email` module to send emails using the SMTP protocol
 - `ballerina/http` module to develop the REST API and define the clients that can be used to send requests to the backend services
-- `ballerina/log` module to log debug/error information for each client request
+- `ballerina/log` module to log debug, error or info level information for each client request

 ```ballerina
 import ballerina/email;